cbaggers/cepl/docs/003 - types.md

 ### How do these map to lisp types?

-All the C memory is being handled through cffi, so all of the mappings are defined through that system.
+All the C memory is being handled through CFFI, so all of the mappings are defined through that system.

 ### What's with the naming?

 If you have already had a peek below, you will have seen many keywords being used as names.
-This is a pattern used by cffi for its in-built types, and when we added the additional core graphics types (vec3, mat4 etc), we continued using keywords for consistency.
+This is a pattern used by CFFI for its in-built types, and when we added the additional core graphics types (vec3, mat4 etc), we continued using keywords for consistency.
 You will quickly get used to keywords repersenting in-built types.

-The rule is that core types have optional keyword names, and all user-defined types have regular symbols names, just like cffi.
+The rule is that core types have optional keyword names, and all user-defined types have regular symbols names, just like CFFI.

 ### CEPL's basic types